pandamusrex/logout-through-my-account-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Does this filter the redirect only for logged in users? =
+= Does this filter the logout url only for logged in users? =

 Yes!